koush/docs.scrypted.app/home-assistant.md

 2. Go to `Settings > Devices & Services > Add New` and select `Scrypted`.
 3. Enter the host, username, and password for your Scrypted server, as well as a name and icon for the sidebar link in the Home Assistant menu.

+Scrypted can now be accessed via the sidebar.

 ## Home Assistant Card

 Scrypted NVR provides Home Assistant cards that feature low latency playback and two way audio.
 The NVR app is also deeply integrated into the Home Assistant UI.

-1. Open Scrypted NVR in a **desktop browser** and navigate to a camera.
+1. Open Scrypted NVR inside Home Assistant using a **desktop browser**.
+2. Navigate to the camera.
-2. Open the the `Camera Settings`.
+3. Open the the `Camera Settings`.
-3. Copy the `Scrypted NVR Card Webpage URL`.
+4. Copy the `Scrypted NVR Card Webpage URL`.

 <div style="display: flex; flex-direction: column; align-items: center; flex: 1;">
 <img src="/img/ha-card-url.png" width="200" data-zoomable="true">
 </div>

-4. Add the following `Webpage Card` in Home Assistant and replace/paste the previously copied `Scrypted NVR Card Webpage URL` below:
+5. Add the following `Webpage Card` in Home Assistant and replace/paste the previously copied `Scrypted NVR Card Webpage URL` below:

 ```yaml
 type: iframe